cncf/cloud-native-community-cookbook/Recipes/central-texas-brisket.md

 ### Finishing the Cook

 This is where things get interesting.
 I start checking my brisket for "doneness" at about 203F.
 I am not looking for specific temps any longer.
 It's basically done.
 I know it's "done" for temp.
 I am looking for tenderness.
 Stick the instant read probe into the brisket at the thick part.
 When it goes in smooth like butter, it's done.
 Anywhere from 203-210F.
+It's all about feel.
+It takes a while for the collagen (fat) to convert to gelatin.
+This is what makes it moist and not chewy.

 ### The Rest